codacy/codacy-dartanalyzer/docs/description/unused_result.md

 #### Description

-The analyzer produces this diagnostic when a function annotated with `useResult` is invoked, and the value returned by that function isn't used.
+The analyzer produces this diagnostic when a function annotated with `[useResult][meta-useResult]` is invoked, and the value returned by that function isn't used.
 The value is considered to be used if a member of the value is invoked, if the value is passed to another function, or if the value is assigned to a variable or field.

 #### Example

-The following code produces this diagnostic because the invocation of `c.a()` isn't used, even though the method `a` is annotated with `useResult`:
+The following code produces this diagnostic because the invocation of `c.a()` isn't used, even though the method `a` is annotated with `[useResult][meta-useResult]`:

 ```dart
 import 'package:meta/meta.dart';